 • Personal experiences.

 These assist the brain’s organizational development and functioning in many situations, helping children develop learning skills as well as social and emotional abilities.
-“A good early-education center creates an environment where imagination, love and innovation all come together for a daily adventure,” McGregor says.
+“A good pre-school creates an environment where imagination, love and innovation all come together for a daily adventure,” McGregor says.

 • Enthusiasm for Learning.